 Yankeeland owned and campaigned 2003 Dan Patch Award-winning older trotting mare, Hambletonian Oaks winner and world champion Windylane Hanover 3,1:53 ($1,155,231).
 Yankeeland product Yankee Glide 3,1:55.1 ($506,904) has been a longtime leading trotting stallion with winners of over $83 million.
 Another Yankeeland-bred star is the 2003 North America Cup winner Yankee Cruiser p,3,1:49.3s ($1,150,123), who has become a successful pacing sire whose offspring have earned over $36 million.

-Yankeeland closed in 2006, but the farm continues its legacy through many of today’s champions.
-In addition to having enriched the sport with his Yankeeland horses and by maintaining a racing stable and a small band of broodmares, Keller also contributes at the highest levels of the sport’s organizations.
-He is a member of the Cloverleaf Standardbred Owners Association, SBOA New Jersey, SBOA New York, SBOA Delaware, SBOA Virginia and the American Institute of CPAs.
-He has been on the board of directors of the Hambletonian Society since 2000 and took the position of executive chairman last year.
+Yankeeland closed in 2006, but the farm continued its legacy through many of today’s champions.
+In addition to having enriched the sport with his Yankeeland horses and by maintaining a racing stable and a small band of broodmares, Keller also contributed at the highest levels of the sport’s organizations.
+He was a member of the Cloverleaf Standardbred Owners Association, SBOA New Jersey, SBOA New York, SBOA Delaware, SBOA Virginia and the American Institute of CPAs.
+He was on the board of directors of the Hambletonian Society and became its executive chairman.
 A longtime trustee of the Harness Racing Museum & Hall of Fame and former chairman of its Audit Committee and Planned Giving Committee, Keller was also a director of the U. S. Trotting Association and an active member of its important Financial Committee.